JayaramJey/final_repo_llama_training/README.md

 # Load tokenizer
 tokenizer = AutoTokenizer.from_pretrained(model_name)
+if tokenizer.pad_token is None:
+    tokenizer.pad_token = tokenizer.eos_token

 model.to(device)
 model.eval()
 ```

+# Using a different model
+- Most llama-3.2-#B models will work with this code (e.g llama-3.2-1B)
+    - just need to change the model name within the config file
+- Large models such as openai/gpt-oss-20b will not work due to the size of the model being too large

 # How everything works
 - llama-3.2-3B is used as the base model